herumi/constdiv/readme.md

 Thus, the right-hand side can be computed within the range of 32-bit unsigned integers without underflow or overflow.

 ## Our Approach
 The method at the end of the previous section assumes 32-bit CPUs.
-On 64-bit CPUs, it can be optimized as follows.
+It can be optimized as follows for 64-bit CPUs.

 ```cpp
 uint32_t divd_optimized(uint32_t x)